 When students travel, the same alcohol policies apply as they would for on-campus events.

 6. What if a student organization interacts with minors?

 Student organizations are asked about their interaction with minors in the student organization registration process.
-If a student organization begins to work with minors, the executive board and advisor should implement this change into the constitution.
+If a student organization begins to work with minors, the executive board and coach should implement this change into the constitution.
 In order to be in compliance with University policy, student organization leaders coordinating programs and/or events involving minors will need to complete the training module, Protection of Minors 101.
 In addition, all events must be registered in Anchor Link.
 If there is supervision from a third party (i.e. tutoring students at a local school), student organization members will just need to complete the training module.
 However, if there is not supervision from a third party, all student organization members will need to complete the training module and a background check.
-Please reach out to Diana Morris at firstname.lastname@example.org for further questions.
+Please reach out to our office at firstname.lastname@example.org for further questions.

 7. What is a P-card?
 How do I gain access to one?

 A P-card is a credit card issued by Vanderbilt for the purpose of paying for expenses related to Vanderbilt departments and student organizations.
 P-cards may be checked out through a variety of offices.
 Click here for more information on P-cards.

 8. Can students using Uber and Lyft services use a P-card?

 Students cannot use a P-card to pay for Uber or Lyft because a personal account is required to pay for these services.
 However, students can be reimbursed if this type of service is approved by their organization.
 Students will need to keep the receipt and fill out a check request form.

 9. When do student organizations actually get funding into their account?

 While Student Services Fee (SSF) funding decisions are made in April, student organizations would not receive SSF allocations until the beginning of the fall and spring semesters of the following academic year.